Alfred Reeves, 1829 - 1907,

 The Last Return from Duty

-Reeves also exhibited his “microscopic photographs” at the 1862 International Exposition in London, and was rewarded with an Honourable Mention.
+Reeves also exhibited “microscopic photographs and microscope” at the 1862 International Exposition in London, and was rewarded with an Honourable Mention.
 J.B.
 Dancer exhibited in the same class, and received the same honors.
-Warren quotes the Report of the Exposition’s Juries as writing, “the reduced copies of pictures for microscopic examination.., although partaking of the character of toys, may yet become of important application and that Mr. Reeves exhibits interesting specimens in this class.
+The Photographic Journal wrote of, “ reduced copies of pictures for microscopic examination: the results, although partaking of the character of toys, may yet become of important application.
+Mr. Reeves (United Kingdom, 3144), Mr. Stovin (United Kingdom, 3163), and M. Dagron (France, 1545) exhibit interesting specimens in this class.”

-An 1875 editorial response to a query in The Photographic News mentioned Alfred Reeves, and implied that microphotographs (and/or stanhopes) were of little concern to serious photographers by that time, “Mons.
+An 1875 editor's response to a query in The Photographic News implied that Alfred Reeves was known to have produced and sold microphotographs while he lived in Plymouth: “Mons.
 Dagron, of Paris, is the chief producer of the microscopic photographs to which you refer.
 There is no work devoted to the subject that we know of.
 Various articles have appeared in our pages from time to time on the subject.
 In our seventh volume you will find several articles on the subject, and a description of a camera for producing them.
 We believe that some photographers in England produce them, but we are uncertain.
-Mr. A. Reeves, of 17, Bedford Street, Plymouth, did at one time produce them; whether he does so now or not, we do not know.
+Mr. A. Reeves, of 17, Bedford Street, Plymouth, did at one time produce them; whether he does so now or not, we do not know.”

-This information indicates that Alfred Reeves was commercially producing microphotographs by 1859, but may have ceased production by the mid-1860s.
-It is reasonable to date slides bearing his name or initials to that time period.
+This information indicates that Alfred Reeves was commercially producing microphotographs by 1859, continuing through the mid-1860s.
+He remained a professional photographer into the 1880s, although there is no evidence that produced microphotographs throughout that time.
+It is reasonable to date slides bearing his name or initials from the late-1850s through the mid-1860s.

 Figure 4.
 A sampling of images from Alfred Reeves’ microphotographs.